deepfence/ThreatMapper/docs/docs/cloudscanner/gcp.md

       }
       ```
 2. Apply the terraform script and note the service account from the output
-3. Stop the the gcp compute instance and update the service account in `API and identity management` select the service account create by the terraform script and select option `Allow full access to all Cloud APIs`, save the config and start the instance, if creating a new instance these options can be set while creating the instance
+3. Stop the gcp compute instance and update the service account in `API and identity management` select the service account create by the terraform script and select option `Allow full access to all Cloud APIs`, save the config and start the instance, if creating a new instance these options can be set while creating the instance
 ![gcp-vm-service-account](../img/gcp-vm-service-account.png)
 4. Create a directory **deepfence-cloud-scanner** and download docker-compose.yaml from the url
     ```